Nicholas Medforth-Mills: Prince of Romania

-Removal of succession rights and princely title
+Removal of titles and illegitimate daughter

 On 1 August 2015, former King Michael of Romania signed a document removing the title prince of Romania and the qualification of royal highness from his grandson.
 Medforth-Mills also has been removed from the line of succession, as defined by his grandfather.
 The former king took the decision after considering that Romania needed a ruler marked by modesty and moral principles, respect and thought for others after the "reign and life" of his eldest daughter, Crown Princess Margareta, will have finished.
 In issuing the declaration, the former king expressed the hope that "Nicholas will find in future years a suitable way to serve the ideals and use the qualities that God gave him".
 Nicholas's mother, Princess Elena, received notification of the former king's decision in a personal letter.
 The validity of the document has been challenged by Nicholas who has stated there was no signature whatsoever from King Michael.

 The move "stunned Romanians" and "sparked speculation that a jealous relative had sought to edge Nicholas out of the succession."
 The exclusion of Nicholas from the royal succession was due to the birth of an illegitimate daughter, from a short relationship with Nicoleta Cîrjan.
 The child, Iris Anna Cirjan, born in 2016 in Brașov, was not initially recognized by the former prince.

 Nicholas released a press statement on 18 November 2017 from London about the child.
 Point 2 of the Press release stated, that on learning of the pregnancy, "I returned to Romania in November 2015 to resolve the situation with my alleged child.
 Due to the constant lack of co-operation from the mother of my alleged child, this situation has remained unclear.
 So far, there is no medical evidence to support the mother's accusations.
 Therefore, any accusations that are related to this subject are unfounded."
 On 27 May 2019, Nicholas confirmed via a Facebook post that paternity tests had confirmed the illegitimate daughter is his, and that he had assumed legal responsibility for her.

 Allegation of assault

-On 8 November 2017, during Michael I's final illness, the Romanian Royal House filed a complaint with Swiss police alleging that Nicholas tried to force his way into his grandfather's home.
+On 8 November 2017, during Michael I's final illness, Crown Princess Margareta filed a complaint with Swiss police alleging that Nicholas tried to force his way into his grandfather's home.
 It alleged that Nicholas "physically and verbally assaulted" three staff members, while he accused his relatives of trying to stop him seeing his grandfather and discrediting his name.
 The former king died on 5 December 2017.
 Nicholas was acquitted of all charges by the court of Nyon in October 2021.